conversence/idealoom/doc/INSTALL.rst

     find assembl/static -type f -print|xargs chmod g+r
     cp production.ini local.ini

-Change the values for:

-If you use sentry to monitor:
+If you use sentry to monitor your Assembl instance, then in your local.ini, change the values of these properties:

 * ``pipeline``
 * ``raven_url``